This information explains the Oncotype DX test and answers frequently asked questions about the test.Back to top

 Oncotype DX is a test done that may predict how likely your breast cancer is to return and if you will benefit from having chemotherapy in addition to hormone therapy.
 The test results can help you and your doctors make a treatment plan that’s right for you.

-This test may be given to for women with early-stage breast cancer (stage I or II) who have:
+This test can be done on early-stage breast cancers (stage I or II) that:

 - Have receptors for estrogen (estrogen-receptor positive)

 - Don’t have large amounts of the human epidermal growth factor protein (HER2 negative)